anvbackman/Programvaruteknik-DT180G/Project/README.md

 subclasses will use.
 It is responsible for retrieving the stats name and value, but also create static and dynamic modifiers that will be used later on.

-We may start by creating said variables and then create a BaseStat object for these.
+We may start by creating said variables and then construct a BaseStat object for these.
 Next up simply create a method that returns each of these according to the project specifications. statName, baseValue and staticModifier will need no explanation but the method getModifiedValue is simply created by getting the base value and adding the static and dynamic modifiers to it.
 The getTotalModifier method is simular but only adds the static and dynamic modifiers together.